Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Funding Information

-We would like to thank the St. Agatha Fire Brigade Drone Unit and the Upper Austria Fire Brigade Headquarter for supporting the field experiments.
 This research was funded by the State of Upper Austria and the Austrian Federal Ministry of Education, Science and Research via the LIT-Linz Institute of Technology under grant number LIT2019-8-SEE114.